 One of the things we all take for granted until we don’t have it is residential heating, especially once the cold winter season begins to hit.
 While it may not be winter yet, Fall is definitely upon us and bringing with it colder and colder nights.
 Now is the perfect time for all of us to get off our collective behinds and make sure our residential heating system is up to par, helping us save a little money in the process.

-Now, there are a couple different ways to keep your home heated this upcoming winter, from portable space heaters to complete central heating and air systems.
+Now, there are a couple of different ways to keep your home heated this upcoming winter, from portable space heaters to complete central heating and air systems.
 Chances are that most of us have central heating, which also means we should be keeping up to date on the regular maintenance that comes along with it.
-Yes, it is true and we’ve said it a couple times here on our blog, but your central heating and air conditioning system requires regular maintenance and tune ups, just like your vehicle or any other piece of machinery that is used on a regular or semi-regular basis.
+Yes, it is true and we’ve said it a couple of times here on our blog, but your central heating and air conditioning system requires regular maintenance and tune-ups, just like your vehicle or any other piece of machinery that is used on a regular or semi-regular basis.

-The maintenance itself is rather simple when compared to the repairs and processes that go along with a complete replacement of your heating furnace and typically consist of replacing worn out or damaged parts, components, as well as checking the overall energy efficiency.
+The maintenance itself is rather simple when compared to the repairs and processes that go along with a complete replacement of your heating furnace and typically consist of replacing worn-out or damaged parts, components, as well as checking the overall energy efficiency.
 You see, over time various parts of your heating system begin to degrade and need replacement or cleaning.
 For instance, the air filters for your furnace should be cleaned about once a month.
 You don’t need a professional like us to do this, you can do it yourself without having to involve us.
-The inspecting and replacing of the warn out parts, though, should be left to us, as we’ll be able to determine what needs to be replaced or repaired and what does not.
+The inspecting and replacing of the worn-out parts, though, should be left to us, as we’ll be able to determine what needs to be replaced or repaired and what does not.

 There are other things you can do to help keep warm this upcoming winter while saving money on your monthly utility bills, but they aren’t as convenient as simply being able to tell your thermostat how warm you would like to be.
 You can wear layers, keep some blankets handy, and utilize the strategic placement of fans throughout the house to help circulate the warm air.
 No matter what you do, it all pales in comparison to simply turning the thermostat up without having to worry about the energy bills breaking through the ceiling.